letier3110/tezos-plenty-dex-searcher/README.md

-# Tezos-Plenty DEX searcher
+# Tezos DEX searcher

-Uses TZKT-API for searching contracts of Plenty provider of DEXes
+Uses TZKT-API for searching contracts of Plenty's and Youve's DEXes